MarcMouries/wifi-scanner/README.md

 The output is formatted as a JSON object with a clear structure, making it suitable for integrating with other tools or services that consume JSON data.

+The project also includes a Rust integration that runs the compiled Wi-Fi scanner binary (`wifi_scanner_macos`) and processes its output.

 ## Features

 - Scans for all available Wi-Fi networks on your machine.